Corrections: how the method became stricter

 The recurring shape

-Seven cases, one anatomy: a claim outran its evidence at a boundary that carried no guard.
-The ratio had no ceiling, the currency was not part of the number, the name outran the formula, the arithmetic certified itself, the copy had no contract, the date was not part of the claim, the origin was not attached.
+Every case above, one anatomy: a claim outran its evidence at a boundary that carried no guard.
+The ratio had no ceiling, the currency was not part of the number, the name outran the formula, the arithmetic certified itself, the copy had no contract, the date was not part of the claim, the origin was not attached, the yardstick measured a different quantity, a proof shared its input with the claim, the window was described in a unit the engine never reads, the symbol was not encoded — so a success code delivered someone else's company.

 And one meta-lesson sits on top, found by auditing the audits themselves: several of these rules were doctrine without mechanism — true in the documentation, unenforced in the pipeline.
 A rule that lives only in prose fails exactly when nobody is looking.
 The corrections above each ended the same way: the rule was moved from prose into a gate, a test, a band, a boundary.